attiliosbrana/cloud-agent-lab/docs/VM_SETUP_GCP.md

 ## Step-by-Step Guide

-The goal was to create a remote, accessible instance of the Gemini CLI.
-We accomplished this by provisioning a new VM and configuring the project along the way.
+The goal is to create a small, low‑cost remote development VM suitable for single‑agent workflows.

-### 1. Enabling Required APIs
+### 1. Enable Required APIs

-Before creating a VM, several underlying APIs needed to be enabled for the GCP project `<PROJECT_ID>`.
+Enable these APIs for the GCP project `<PROJECT_ID>`:

 -   **Compute Engine API**: The core API for creating and managing VMs.
     ```bash